wildapt01/contact-list-simple/ARTICLE.md

 touch index.html scripts/index.js scripts/data.js scripts/input-validation.js styling/style.css
 ```

 In 2 lines, the necessary 3 folders and 5 files are created.

-The folder `assets` will host a `favicon` file and an image file for the background.
-I prefer having a favicon just to avoid that pesky 404 error in the browser when Chrome does not find it.
+The folder `assets` will host an image file for the background.
 The folder `scripts` will have all the source code obviously, and `styling` the CSS files.
 Nothing new here, just plain and simple organisation.

-Copy your favorite favicon and image in PNG format into the `assets` folder.
+Copy your favorite image in PNG format into the `assets` folder.
+I added a favicon just because its absence will pop an error in the browser (Chrome) and my OCD side doesn't like errors...
 Open `index.html` to start the page and linking stuff.
-By typing a bang `!` in VSC we have the basic HTML code for our page, like so:
+By typing a bang `!` in VSC we have the basic HTML skeleton for our page, like so:

 ```html
 <!DOCTYPE html>